uzkent/uzkent.github.io/_pages/about.md

   - /about.html
 ---
 I am currently working for [Samsung Research America](https://www.sra.samsung.com) as a Senior Research Scientist.
 Previously, I was a member of
 [Stanford AI Lab](http://ai.stanford.edu) at Stanford University as a postdoctoral research fellow under the advisory of [Dr. Stefano Ermon](https://cs.stanford.edu/~ermon/).
 In Stanford, I focused on building efficient convolutional networks in terms of run-time complexity, developing unsupervised and weakly supervised learning methods for better sample complexity in downstream tasks, generative models, and machine learning for computational sustainability.
-I earned my **Ph.D**. degree in the [Chester F. Carlson Center for the Imaging Science](https://www.cis.rit.edu) at Rochester Institute of Technology under the advisory of Dr. [Matthew.
+I earned my Ph.D degree in the [Chester F. Carlson Center for the Imaging Science](https://www.cis.rit.edu) at Rochester Institute of Technology under the advisory of Dr. [Matthew.
 J. Hoffman](https://people.rit.edu/mjhsma/index.html).

 ## Education